Nike Hercules: Guidance

-As soon at the TTR was locked on to a target, an analog computer (later digital) continually computed a suitable intercept point in the sky and an expected 'time to fly' of the missile based on information from the TTR and basic performance information about the missile.
+As soon as the TTR was locked on to a target, an analog computer (later digital) continually computed a suitable intercept point in the sky and an expected 'time to fly' of the missile based on information from the TTR and basic performance information about the missile.
 This information was displayed on plotting boards.

 Prior to launch, the Missile Tracking Radar (MTR) locked on to the transponder in the selected missile.
 Like the Ajax, the Hercules used a transponder in the missile.
 A short period after launch the actual location, i.e. azimuth, elevation and range of the missile were displayed on the plotting boards.
 The firing or launch command was given manually by the Battery Control Officer based on orders or Rules of Engagements.
 To ensure the MTR could see and track the missile during its initial rapid ascent as it launched, the IFC was normally located about 1 mile from the "Launching Area" (LA).
 In the case of Hercules, all of the radars were typically mounted on (concrete) elevated platforms to improve their line-of-sight.

 Information from the MTR and TTR continued to be fed to the computer for updating the intercept point based on any actual changes in either the missile or the target location, speed or direction.
 The guidance commands were sent to the missile by modulating the MTR transmit signal.
 When the missile neared the intercept point a command signal was sent to the missile to explode.